The environments of the radio galaxy population in SIMBA: Conclusions

 \section{Conclusions}

-We use the state-of-the-art \simba\ suite of cosmological hydrodynamic simulations to study the relationship between radio galaxies and their environments and how this relationship affects their evolution.
-Using a population of radio galaxies defined in~\citet{Thomas2021} we investigate the properties of HERGs and LERGs based on whether they are identified as central or satellite galaxies in their host dark matter halo.
-In addition we study the clustering properties of radio galaxies and consider the environments these objects are likely to be found in and check how this changes from $z=2$.
-By identifying our radio galaxy population as central or satellite, we find the following results: \begin{itemize} \item $\sim20\%$ of radio galaxies are satellite galaxies, accounting for $\sim25\%$ of HERGs and $\sim20\%$ of LERGs.
-Compared to 33$\%$ of all resolved galaxies in \simba\ and 31$\%$ of all galaxies with $\mstar \geq 10^{9.5} \msun$, radio galaxies avoid satellite galaxies but not dramatically. \item Radio galaxies identified as satellites show lower stellar and black hole masses compared to central radio galaxies by definition that centrals are the most massive galaxy in their dark matter halo. \item The properties of LERGs do not significantly vary whether identified as a central or satellite. \item HERG satellites have lower luminosity than HERG centrals and the hosts of HERG satellites show lower sSFRs and $\fedd$s than HERG centrals. \end{itemize} These results indicate that whether a radio galaxy is identified as a satellite or central only affects the population of HERGs as satellites indicate a reduced amount of cold gas to be efficiently accreted on the central black hole.
+We use the state-of-the-art \simba\ suite of cosmological hydrodynamic simulations to study the relationship between radio galaxies and their environments at $z=0$ and how this relationship affects their evolution.
+Using a population of radio galaxies defined in~\citet{Thomas2021} and separated into high excitation radio galaxies~(HERGs) and low excitation radio galaxies~(LERGs) based on their accretion being dominated by cold or hot mode respectively, we investigate the properties of HERGs and LERGs based on whether they are identified as central or satellite galaxies in their host dark matter halo.
+The properties we consider are the 1.4\,GHz radio luminosity $\power$, stellar mass $\mstar$, black hole mass $\mbh$, specific star formation rate $sSFR$, Eddington fraction $\fedd$, and cold gas fractions $\fgas$.
+In addition we study the clustering properties of radio galaxies and consider the environments these objects are likely to be found in, and check how this changes from $z=2$.
+By classifying our radio galaxy population into centrals and satellites, we find the following results: \begin{enumerate}[i] \item $\sim20\%$ of radio galaxies are satellite galaxies, accounting for $\sim27\%$ of HERGs and $\sim19\%$ of LERGs.
+Compared to 33$\%$ of all resolved galaxies in \simba\ and 31$\%$ of all galaxies with $\mstar \geq 10^{9.5} \msun$, radio galaxies avoid satellite galaxies but not dramatically.
+The radio galaxies identified as satellites show lower stellar and black hole masses compared to central radio galaxies.
+This is a consequence of the definition that centrals are the most massive galaxy in their dark matter halo. \item The $\power$, $sSFR$s, and $\fedd$ of LERGs do not significantly vary whether identified as a central or satellite.
+Meanwhile, HERG satellites have lower luminosity than HERG centrals and the hosts of HERG satellites show lower $sSFR$s and $\fedd$ than HERG centrals. \item At low density environments LERG centrals and satellites have similar gas fractions.
+In contrast, in high density environments LERG centrals have little to no cold gas, while LERG satellites still have some cold gas.
+However, the LERG centrals are more efficient at converting the little cold gas they have to stars, while the cold gas of LERG satellites is relatively inhibited from condensing to form stars. \end{enumerate} These results indicate that whether a radio galaxy is a satellite or central is correlated with the fraction of cold gas within the host galaxy.
+This is more relevant to the population of cold accretion-dominated HERGs, as satellites have a reduced amount of cold gas to be efficiently accreted onto the central black hole.
 Otherwise being a central or BCG plays no significant role in the evolution of radio galaxies.